-As we have seen, Gulbenkian owned copies of the Sarre and Martin catalogue of the Munich exhibition of 1910, and the Riefstahl catalogue of the Parish-Watson Collection of Islamic ceramics, but perhaps the most influential was his copy of Rivière’s la Céramique dans l’Art Musulman of 1913.
-This included images of the beaker sherds he acquired the following year, as well as the pierced bowl base he bought from Kalebdjian Frères in March of 1914.
-It is clear that these publications not only raised awareness of the material, but also set the tone for what was deemed desirable by the small group of extremely wealthy collectors who were going after the relatively limited number of restored pieces that were coming to market in the second decade of the twentieth century.
+As we have seen, Gulbenkian owned copies of the Sarre and Martin catalogue of the Munich exhibition of 1910 and the Riefstahl catalogue of the Parish-Watson Collection of Islamic ceramics, but perhaps the most influential was his copy of Rivière’s la Céramique dans l’Art Musulman of 1913.
+This work included images of the beaker sherds he acquired the following year, as well as the pierced bowl base he bought from Kalebdjian Frères in March of 1914.
+It is clear that these publications not only raised awareness of the material, but also set the tone for what was deemed desirable by the small group of extremely wealthy collectors who were going after the limited number of restored pieces that were coming to market in the second decade of the twentieth century.

-Calouste Gulbenkian built up a significant, but by no means comprehensive, collection of mina’i wares, which included some of the finest fragments, as well as two superb and largely intact pieces, his “Style 2b” bowl and one of his “Style 1a” bowls (figs. 14 and 11).
-The main lacunae from his collection are tiles, non-figural turquoise wares, and examples of most of the various types of molded and applied relief wares.
-These are almost entirely non-figural, and apart from the two “Style 1a” bowls, one of which was clearly purchased to provide a far better quality example of the type, he appears to have had limited interest in non-figural mina’i wares.
-Gulbenkian’s interest in non-figural wares produced in the Islamic world was focused primarily on the purchase of the later Sultanabad and Iznik wares, of which he built up an outstanding collection.
-His initial interest in buying sherds is indicative of a collector in pursuit of authenticity, and this process continued through most of the time he was acquiring examples of mina’i ware.
-Once the market shifted and only apparently complete, but heavily restored, pieces were all that appeared to be both published and sold, he soon turned his attention towards more securely authentic material.
+Calouste Gulbenkian built up a significant, but by no means comprehensive, collection of mīnāʾī ware, which included some of the finest fragments, as well as two superb and largely intact pieces, his “Style 2b” bowl and one of his “Style 1a” bowls (figs. 14 and 11).
+The main lacunae from his collection are tiles, non-figural turquoise ware, and examples of most of the various types of molded and applied relief ware.
+These are almost entirely non-figural, and apart from the two “Style 1a” bowls, one of which was clearly purchased to provide a better quality example of the type, Gulbenkian appears to have had limited interest in non-figural mīnāʾī ware.
+His interest in non-figural ware produced in the Islamic world was focused primarily on the purchase of the later Sultanabad and Iznik ware, of which he built up an outstanding collection.
+His initial interest in buying sherds is indicative of a collector in pursuit of authenticity, and this process continued through most of the time he was acquiring examples of mīnāʾī ware.
+Once the market shifted and only apparently complete, but heavily restored, pieces were published and sold, he soon turned his attention towards more securely authentic material.

-It is unquestionably the case, despite Arthur Upham Pope’s claims to the contrary, that the honesty of sherds is lacking from the extensively restored vessels.
-However, the early-twentieth century interventions have become part of the history of the objects, and while it is not necessary to preserve every single aspect, the areas of fill and overpaint were often a major contributing factor as to why many of these vessels were purchased in the first place.
-They speak to the way that the commercial market for Islamic ceramics developed in the early decades the twentieth century and thus have historiographic value, alongside the far greater value of the original constituent sherds from which the rest of the body of such mina’i wares are made up.
+It is unquestionably the case, despite Arthur Upham Pope’s claims to the contrary, that the honesty of sherds is lacking in the extensively restored vessels.
+However, the early-twentieth-century interventions have become part of the history of these objects, and while it is not necessary to preserve every single aspect, the areas of fill and overpaint were often a major contributing factor as to why many of the vessels were purchased in the first place.
+Such interventions speak to the way the commercial market for Islamic ceramics developed in the early decades the twentieth century and thus have historiographic value alongside the far greater value of the original constituent sherds from which the rest of the body of such mīnāʾī vessels are made up.